 The five major optimizers are actually divided into two categories, SGD, SGDM, and Adagrad, RMSProp, Adam. the more used ones are SGDM and Adam. as shown above, SGDM is more used inside computer vision (CV), while Adam basically sweeps natural language processing (NLP), reinforcement learning (RL), generative adversarial networks (GAN), and Speech synthesis and other fields.
 For example, in the field of NLP, the classical models Transformer and BERT all use Adam, and its variant AdamW.

 In this paper, the controller structure is generated in LSTM, which is different from all of the above application areas and requires several experiments to determine the specific problem.
 The LSTM can be trained with input weights, recurrent weights and bias parameters.
 The input weights are initialized using the Glorot initializer (also known as the Xavier initializer).
-The Glorot initializer samples independently from a uniform distribution with mean zero and variance 2/(inputsize+numout) (inputsize for this part of the LSTM is 1), where numout=4* numhiddenunits.
+The Glorot initializer samples independently from a uniform distribution with mean zero and variance 2/(inputsize+numout) (inputsize for this part of the LSTM is 1), where numout▓=▓4* numhiddenunits.
 For the initialization of the cyclic weights the orthogonal matrix Q given by the QR decomposition of the random matrix Z sampled from the unit normal distribution is used.
 For the bias, we use 1 to initialize the oblivious gate bias and 0 for the rest of the bias.

-Simulation Example
+Simulation example

 Target plant